Mike Bottaro's Testimony

 During college, a Boston lawyer’s story about helping sick families stand up to large corporations was an inspiration for law school.
 I was drawn to the University of Colorado for its beauty and tranquility.
 Trying different areas of law, I stumbled upon a clerkship with a personal injury firm and instantly enjoyed the challenge of fighting for justice for everyday people.

 While I was raised going to church, it was really only after meeting my wife and the birth of our daughter that I began to truly seek God.
 It’s hard to have a child without thinking about others and your own mortality.
 By that time, I had settled in Rhode Island after a decade of experience working as an appellate judicial clerk and at other litigation firms.
-That is when I founded Bottaro Law Firm with no employees and very few cases.
+That is when I founded the Bottaro Law Firm, LLC with no employees and very few cases.
 It was tough, but I loved what I did and had a vision of practicing personal injury law differently from what I had seen in Rhode Island.
 I wanted to flip the script on the public’s generally negative perception of personal injury law and the reality that I was fortunate to practice in leveling the playing field for regular people who were injured and now had to tackle large for profit insurance companies who were not there to help.
 On top of this, many of the other lawyers (with their cheesy ads, slogans, and negative press) in my town did not help our image!